 Erectile dysfunction can occur due to issues at any stage of the erection process.
 An erection happens when blood flow to the penis increases.
 Sexual thoughts or direct contact with the penis usually stimulates higher blood flow.
 Muscles in the penis relax when a male is sexually excited.
 Therefore, blood flows better through the penile arteries, filling two chambers inside the penis.
-As the chambers fill will blood, the penis expands rigid.
+As the chambers fill will blood, the penis expands rigidly.

 WHAT IS ERECTILE DYSFUNCTION (ED)?